Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Results

 The variations of the gravitational quadrupole moment are related to changes in the mass distribution within the star as can be seen from Eqs.(\ref{equ:Qij}) and (\ref{equ:Iij}).
 Snapshots of the density from all three runs near the surface of the star are shown in Fig. \ref{fig:rho}.
-As before, the shown times correspond to a maxima (top row) and a minima (bottom row) of $Q_{xx}$.
+As before, the shown times correspond to maxima (top row) and minima (bottom row) of $Q_{xx}$.
+Snapshots of the $m=1$ and $m=2$ modes of density are show in the Appendix~\ref{sec:decomposed}.

 In Run~A there is an overall change in density between the two times.
-At $t=62$ yr (top panel) when the gravitational quadrupole moment is larger there are no noticeable large-scale non-axisymmetric features, whereas when $Q_{xx}$ is at a minimum ($t=74$ yr), weak non-axisymmetric features appear.
+At $t=62$ yr (top panel), when the gravitational quadrupole moment is larger, there are no noticeable large-scale nonaxisymmetric features, whereas when $Q_{xx}$ is at a minimum ($t=74$ yr), weak nonaxisymmetric features appear.
 This can be seen from the two blue stripes around $\theta = \pm 30^\circ$ where the overall density decreases with patches of increased (decreased) density around $\phi=270^\circ$ ($\phi=60^\circ$).
-Closer to the poles and at the equator the average density increases but no clear non-axisymmetric features are present.
+Closer to the poles and near the equator the average density increases but no clear nonaxisymmetric features are present.
 In Run~B we identify a few characteristics.
-First, when the quadrupole moment is larger at $t=110$~yr there is a clear asymmetry with respect to the equator, such that the density is larger close to the north pole.
-As $Q_{xx}$ becomes smaller, the asymmetry disappears, and non-axisymmetric structures become visible at $230^\circ<\phi<340^\circ$ and $\theta=\pm40^\circ$.
-As the magnetic field changes its configuration from one that is dominated by an $m=1$ mode only at the northern hemisphere to predominantly $m=1$ on both hemispheres (see Fig. \ref{fig:Br_0.98R}), the density field reacts and also changes to a non-axisymmetric configuration with a corresponding change in the gravitational quadrupole moment.
-In contrast, large-scale density variations in Run~C between the two times are not seen.
+First, when the quadrupole moment is larger at $t=110$~yr, there is a clear asymmetry with respect to the equator, such that the density is larger close to the north pole.
+As $Q_{xx}$ decreases, the asymmetry disappears, and nonaxisymmetric structures become visible at $230^\circ<\phi<340^\circ$ and $\theta=\pm40^\circ$.
+As the magnetic field changes its configuration from one that is dominated by an $m=1$ mode only at the northern hemisphere to predominantly $m=1$ on both hemispheres (see Fig. \ref{fig:Br_0.98R}), the density field reacts and also changes to a nonaxisymmetric configuration with a corresponding change in the gravitational quadrupole moment.
+In contrast, large-scale density variations in Run~C between the two times are clearly weaker.
 The density field at the surface remains symmetric with respect to the equator as well as in the azimuthal direction.

 To investigate the importance of equatorial asymmetry on the gravitational quadrupole moment, we define the equatorially asymmetric part of density as